Understanding eye dominance is important for overall shooting accuracy and firearm motor skills.

 Common FAQ

-Approximately 70% of the population are right-eye dominant and 29% left-eye dominant.
+About 70% of people are right-eye dominant, while 29% are left-eye dominant.

 Please read this study done by Vision Research

-Some shooters are able to “train” their other eye to become dominant.
+Some shooters even manage to train their other eye to take over as the dominant one.

 What Does It Mean To Shoot With Both Eyes Open On A Red Dot Sight

-- Focus on the target & superimpose the reticle on top
+- You can concentrate on the target and overlay the reticle on it

-- Flexible head movement behind the optic even in improvised shooting positions
+- More freedom to move your head behind the optic, even in unusual shooting stances.

 For detailed medical research data, please check out this study published on PubMed.gov